Klingberg gets winner, Stars beat Flames 2-1 for 3-2 lead

 Elias Lindholm had a good chance to get the Flames even midway through the third, but his shot was deflected wide by Khudobin, who lost his stick after stabbing at the puck with it.

+Klingberg’s wrist shot from above the right circle came on a pass from Mattias Janmark, who slid past defenders along the boards and found open space on the other side of the ice.

+“He makes big-time plays,” Stars coach Rick Bowness said of Klingberg.
+“He’s got great skills.
+He’s got a tremendous amount of confidence in himself.”

-Benn put the Stars in front 1-0 in the first period when he tipped in a pass from Seguin in the slot going full speed, just barely before plowing into the net and knocking it loose as he tumbled to the ice.
+Benn put the Stars in front 1-0 in the first period when he tipped in a pass from Seguin in the slot going full speed, just barely before running into the crossbar chest high, knocking the net loose as he tumbled to the ice.

+“It’s an instinctive play,” Seguin said.
+“Been shooting a lot and just try to take them out and Jamie was going hard to the back post.
+The crossbar got the best of him there.
+It was a big hit, but a good goal.”

 Mikael Backlund pulled Calgary even with his fourth goal of the playoffs, an unassisted tally when he beat Khudobin with a slap shot in the final minute of the first period.